Skip to content Skip to sidebar Skip to footer

-How to Find the Words contained in the File on RHEL 7 Quickly
+How to Find Words contained in the File on RHEL 7 Quickly

 grep searches the named input FILEs (or standard input if no files are named, or if a single hyphenminus (-) is given as file name) for lines containing a match to the given PATTERN.
 By default, grep prints the matching lines.